AyanJinabade/Data-Analyst-Python/README.md

 About the Project

 This project analyzes food donation listings to help NGOs optimize pickup scheduling and reduce food waste.
-It predicts food freshness and the likelihood of successful collection, enabling better decision-making for time-sensitive donations.
+The system predicts food freshness and the likelihood of successful NGO collection, enabling better decision-making for time-sensitive food donations.

-A Streamlit dashboard is used to present analytics and provide real-time predictions in an easy-to-use interface.
+An interactive Streamlit dashboard is used to visualize analytics and provide real-time predictions, making the system easy for NGOs to use.

- Objectives
+Objectives:

 Analyze historical food donation data

-Predict food freshness based on key attributes
+Predict food freshness using key attributes

-Estimate the likelihood of NGO pickup/collection
+Estimate the likelihood of NGO pickup or collection

-Assist NGOs in prioritizing high-value, time-critical donations
+Help NGOs prioritize time-critical and high-value donations

-Features
+Features:

-Interactive analytics dashboard (Streamlit)
+Interactive analytics dashboard built with Streamlit

 Real-time prediction of food freshness

-Pickup likelihood prediction
+Prediction of pickup/collection likelihood

-Data-driven insights for NGO scheduling
+Data-driven insights for better NGO scheduling

-Machine learning–based inference
+Machine learning–based prediction system

-Tech Stack
+Tech Stack:

 Python